The 10 best Gmail alternatives for 2026

 Absolutely.
 Email clients like Mailbird, Shortwave, or Apple Mail are designed to work with your existing accounts, including Gmail.
 They give you a new interface and better features without forcing you to get a new email address.

-For personal use, AI can save you time by summarizing long threads and drafting replies.
-For businesses, tools like eesel AI take it further by fully automating support workflows, drafting accurate responses, and triaging new tickets automatically.
+For personal use, Gmail's own features like Gmail summarize this email already save time, and most alternatives have caught up.
+For businesses, tools like eesel AI take it further by automating support workflows, drafting accurate responses, and handling AI email triage automatically.

 Article by